 Ensemble ACJW’s in-school residencies represent one of the largest in-depth collaborations between a cultural institution and the New York City Department of Education.

 Fellows serve as musical resources to schools in all five boroughs of New York City and bring mastery of their instruments as well as a professional performer’s perspective to music classrooms.

 Throughout the season, they participate in community-based performances at multiple non-traditional venues across New York City through Musical Connections, a program of Carnegie Hall’s Weill Music Institute.
 Fellows also perform each year as part of WMI’s exceptional Neighborhood Concert series.

 Every two years, up to 20 of the world’s finest young professional musicians are chosen by application and audition as Ensemble ACJW fellows.

-Additional support has been provided by Mr. and Mrs. Nicola Bulgari, The Edwin Caplin Foundation, Leslie and Tom Maheras, the Music for Youth Fund, Andrew and Margaret Paul, Park Hyatt hotels, UJA-Federation of New York, and The Wallace Foundation.
+Additional support has been provided by Mr. and Mrs. Nicola Bulgari, The Edwin Caplin Foundation, EGL Charitable Foundation, Leslie and Tom Maheras, the Music for Youth Fund, Andrew and Margaret Paul, Park Hyatt hotels, UJA-Federation of New York, and The Wallace Foundation.

 Public support is provided, in part, by the New York City Department of Education and the New York State Council on the Arts.